 Craftspeople currently known

-The British Violin Makers Association maintains a list of bow makers but the distinction between amateurs and professionals is vague.
+The British Violin Makers Association maintains a list of bow makers.

 Richard Wilson – based in Cambridge